swiss-territorial-data-lab/regbl-poc/src/regbl-detect/README.md

 An overlay is exported for each slice of the 3D raster.

+## Program outputs

+This program creates and populates the following sub-directories of the main storage directory :

+    output_detect   Files named after buildings EGID containg their detection _               summary

+    output_frame    Image files containing maps detection overlays

+These directories can contains large amount of file, depending on the size and building population of the selected geographical area.

 ## Usage

 The detection process is used in the following way :